gpbl/react-day-picker/website/docs/README.md

 # React DayPicker

-DayPicker is a [React](https://reactjs.dev) library to create date pickers, calendars, and date inputs for web applications.
+DayPicker is a [React](https://reactjs.dev) component to create date pickers, calendars, and date inputs for web applications.

+## Features

+- Extensive props to customize and configure the calendar.
+- Easy to style and integrate with other CSS frameworks.
+- Select single day, multiple day, ranges or create custom selections.
+- Localizable in any language.
+- Following the WAI-ARIA guidelines.
+- Customizable internal components for complex use cases.

+DayPicker is written in TypeScript and compiled to CommonJS and ESM.
+It requires [date-fns](https://date-fns.org) as a peer dependency.

+## Example

 ```tsx
 import { DayPicker } from "react-day-picker";